SaiManideepChekkala/Banking-System/README.md

 # 💳 Bank Management System

 ## 📌 Description:
-This is a mini project developed in **C language** as part of coursework.
-It simulates a **simple banking system**, allowing operations such as:
+This is a C language mini-project that simulates a basic banking system for managing multiple user accounts.
+It features a menu-driven command-line interface that allows users to perform essential banking operations, such as:

-- Creating accounts
+-Creating new accounts

-- Depositing and withdrawing money
+-Depositing and withdrawing funds

-- Viewing account details and transaction history
-- Transferring money between accounts
+-Transferring money between accounts

+-Checking balances

+-Viewing recent transaction history

-- Saving and retrieving account data from a file
+-Saving and loading account data using files

-The project uses **structures**, **structure pointers**, **single linked lists (SLL)**, and **file handling** to manage account data efficiently.
+Account information is organized using structures and stored dynamically via a singly linked list (SLL).
+Each account maintains a separate transaction history using nested structures, improving clarity and scalability.

+The system supports persistent data storage using file handling, ensuring that user data is retained across multiple sessions.

+This project demonstrates key programming concepts such as modular code organization, structure pointers, file I/O, and user-defined functions, making it a practical exercise in real-world C application development.

 ---